BillyDM/awesome-audio-dsp/README.md

 - [`Mika Micro`] - A nice and simple synthesizer with a clean design.
 - [`Synth2`] - A recreation of the classic Synth1 virtual synth.
 (Still a work in progress).
 - [`Sfizz`] - A sampler that plays [`SFZ`] files.
 (SFZ is like SoundFonts but with more features).
+- [`Bespoke Synth`] - A very modular synthesizer with support for complex routing, modulation, and sequencing.
+It can even host VST plugins, blurring the lines between synth and DAW.
 ### Audio FX
 - [`Wolf Shaper`] - Good quality waveshaper with support for unlimited nodes.
 - [`Mverb`] - Nice-sounding plate reverb.